"All-versus-nothing" proof of genuine tripartite steering and entanglement certification in the two-sided device-independent scenario: Certification of genuinely entangled three-qubit pure states

 \section{Certification of genuinely entangled three-qubit pure states}

-In this section we will show that the maximum quantum violation of the above fine-grained inequality (FGI) given by Eq. (\ref{CP2DI}) can be used as a tool for certification of genuinely entangled three-qubit pure states in the 2SDI scenario.
+In this section we will derive the main result of the paper regarding certification of genuine tripartite entanglement.
+We will show that the maximum quantum violation of the above fine-grained inequality (FGI) given by Eq. (\ref{CP2DI}) can be used as a tool for certification of genuinely entangled three-qubit pure states in the 2SDI scenario.
 We adopt here a two-step process.
 At first, we prove that if the shared state is a three-qubit state, the maximum violation of the FGI given by (\ref{CP2DI}) certifies that the state is genuinely entangled pure state.
 We then show that if the dimension of the shared state is $d_A \times d_B \times 2$, the maximum violation of the FGI given by (\ref{CP2DI}) certifies that the state is a direct sum of copies of three-qubit genuinely entangled pure states.
-The analysis presented below is summarized in the form of Theorem 1, stated at the end of this section.
+The analysis presented below is summarized in the form of the result, stated at the end of this section.

-\begin{Lemma} Suppose that the trusted party, Charlie, performs mutually unbiased projective qubit measurements corresponding to the operators $Z_{0}=\sigma_x$ and $Z_{1}=\sigma_y$ and the shared state is a three-qubit state.
-Then, maximum violation of FGI given by (\ref{CP2DI}) certifies that the three-qubit state is a genuinely entangled pure state. \end{Lemma}
+\begin{Lemma} Suppose that the trusted party, Charlie, performs projective qubit mutually unbiased measurements corresponding to the operators $Z_{0}=\sigma_x$ and $Z_{1}=\sigma_y$ and the shared state is a three-qubit state.
+Then, maximum violation of FGI given by (\ref{CP2DI}) certifies that the three-qubit state is genuinely entangled pure state. \end{Lemma}

-\begin{proof} Note that the conditional probabilities in this FGI can be written as $P(c_{Z_{z}}|a_{X_x} b_{Y_y})$ = $\tr \left( \Pi_{c|Z_z} \cdot \sigma^{C}_{a,b|X_x,Y_y} \right)$, where $\Pi_{c|Z_z}$ is the projector associated with the $c$ outcome of $Z_z$ measurement of Charlie.
+\begin{proof} Note that the conditional probabilities in this FGI can be written as $P(c_{Z_{z}}|a_{X_x} b_{Y_y})$ = $\tr \left( \Pi_{c|Z_z} \cdot \varrho^{C}_{a,b|X_x,Y_y} \right)$, where $\Pi_{c|Z_z}$ is the projector associated with the $c$ outcome of $Z_z$ measurement of Charlie.
 Now, the quantum violation of the FGI becomes $4$, when each of the four conditional probabilities appearing on the left hand side of the FGI given by (\ref{CP2DI}) is $1$.
 Hence, the following conditions on the normalized conditional states $\{\varrho^{C}_{a,b|X_x,Y_y}\}_{a,X_x,b,Y_y}$ should be satisfied simultaneously when maximum violation ($4$) of FGI is obtained:

 $\bullet$ When Alice gets outcome $1$ by measuring $X_0$ and Bob gets outcome $1$ by measuring $Y_0$, then the conditional state prepared at Charlie's end must be eigenstate of the operator $Z_{0}= \sigma_x$ associated with eigenvalue $+1$, i.e.,